-If your CourseMedia videos are not playing in Canvas, do one of the following: Use Google Chrome, it has the Flash Player built into the browser.
-Install the Adobe Flash player on your browser.
+If your DU CourseMedia videos are not playing in Canvas, do one of the following: Install the Adobe Flash player on your browser.
+Google Chrome has the Flash Player built into the browser.
 You might have to re-start your browser in order to activate the Flash player in your browser.
-For Mac users, try […]
+For Mac users, try using […]

 Category: DU CourseMedia

 DU CourseMedia has undergone some major updates that requires your attention.
 Please review the updates below and take the time to become familiar with the new CourseMedia in order to make a smooth transition this next school year (2016-2017).
 The Office of Teaching and Learning will provide personal assistance to any instructor that needs help, […]

 If you have a large video or image gallery that needs to be shared with your students, we recommend using a Canvas Module.
 From the course menu select Modules and then select ” + Module” Name your module and select “Add Module” Select the newly created gallery The next screen will allow you to add […]

 With DU CourseMedia, instructors can: Create high quality image and video presentations for your students.
 Share media (video, audio and photos) with students via Canvas. * Access, view and share the library video collection with your course students.
 Create video clips on-the-fly using an online media editor tool.
 Upload your own images into a gallery. […]

 You must load your CourseMedia Galleries into Canvas.
 Students will no longer be able to login to the CourseMedia website unless they are Art History students.
 Students should use their university ID and passcode to login to Canvas.
 Once within the course, student can access the CourseMedia materials in different methods depending on how the instructor […]